RHilburn75/Election_Analysis/README.md

 # Election_Analysis
 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
-The following is the analysis of the audit
+The following is a list of additional data needed, in order to complete the audit:

+1. Calculate the total number of votes cast.
+2. Get a complete list of candidates who received votes.
-The total number of votes cast:
+3. Calculate the total number of votes each candidate received.

-ELECTION RESULTS:
-Total Votes: 369,711
+4. Calculate the percentage of votes each candidate won.
+5. Determine the winner of the election based on popular vote.

+## Resources
+ - Data Source: Election_results.csv
+ - Software: Python 3.7.6, Visual Studio Code,  1.63.1

+##Summary
+1. The total votes in the election - 369,711.
-See below the list of candidtes that received votes in the election:
+2. The list of candidates in the election.

-1. Charles Casper Stockham
+    - Charles Casper Stockham
-2. Diana Degette
+    - Diana Degette
-3. Raymon Anthony Doane
+    - Raymon Anthony Doane

-The list of candidates and the number of votes received:
+The following is a list of the candidates, the number of votes they received, and the percentage to the total votes:

-1. Charles Casper Stockham
+    - Charles Casper Stockham  -85,213 votes (23.0% of the total votes)
-2. Diana Degette
+    - Diana Degette - 272,892 votes (73.8% of the total votes)
-3. Raymon Anthony Doane
+    - Raymon Anthony Doane - 11,606 votes (3.1% of the votes)

-Here is the breakdown of votes per candidate and percentage of votes:

-Charles Casper Stockham: 23%
-Diana Degette: 73.8%
-Raymon Anthony Doane: 3.1%

 The winner of the election, based on the results of the popular vote:

 Diana Degette -(272,892 votes) 73.8% of the popular vote

 ## Report Summary